LauWyeRock/RecommendationSystem/Submission/README.md

 - Chroma Frequencies: Chroma feature represents the tone of music or sound by projecting its sound spectrum into a space that represents musical octave.
 This feature is usually used in chord recognition task.

+### Sequential Data for LSTM model
+(Step4D_LSTM.ipynb)
+We extract users' recent tracks from lastfm.
+These pertain to User data, where we want to get their recent tracks from up to one month ago.
+We limit it to 100 tracks per user.
+This is run on unique users from the user-song dataset.

+Timestamp Conversion: The 'Timestamp' column, is converted into a datetime format.
+This allows for extracting more granular time information such as hours.

+Time of Day: 'Time_of_Day' feature by extracting the hour from the timestamp.
+This is done to capture patterns in listening behavior based on the time of day.

+Combining Artist and Track: The 'Artist' and 'Track Name' columns are combined into a single 'Artist_Track' column.
+This creates a unique identifier for each artist-track combination

+One-Hot Encoding Time of Day

+Label Encoding Artist-Track: The 'Artist_Track' combinations are label-encoded, assigning a unique integer to each unique artist-track string.
+This is necessary for the model to process textual/categorical data.

+Concatenate the original dataframe with the one-hot encoded 'Time_of_Day' features, expanding the feature set to include this time information explicitly.

 ## 3. EDA
 (Step2_EDA.ipynb)